Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Background and Motivation

 As LLM Chatbots are becoming more pervasive in our lives, it is important that the services deliver smooth experiences under different network conditions.
-However, network degradation, especially in wireless situations, is still frequent and could happen due to various reasons.
-As previous research and reports~\cite{wireless_1, wireless_2, wireless_3, wireless_4} have pointed out, packet loss under wireless situations could be due to various reasons, including collision from other devices or weak signal caused by everyday events such as walking past a surface that blocks direct signal transmission.
-If users use the LLM service under these scenarios, they will likely suffer from intermittent internet connections.
+However, as previous research and reports~\cite{wireless_1, wireless_2,9131751, 285058, 295691} have pointed out, intermittent connection could happen in many real-world scenarios such as on railway or using a lossy wi-fi link.
+In these cases, groups of packet might get lost during a short period of time due to a physical surface block or signal interference from other devices.

 To learn about how current LLM Chatbot applications perform under these unstable network conditions, we conducted a measurement study on one of the most popular tools to build LLM Chatbot, ChatGPT API.